-AutoIncreaseMGStep This variable allows you to increase the MGStep if the number of open positions reaches 5 and increases MGStep beyond the 5th position if you think the market might be in an extended trend that is going against you.
+AutoIncreaseMGStep This variable allows you to increase the MGStep if the number of open positions reaches the amount specified in AutoIncreaseStartAt and increases MGStep beyond that position if you think the market might be in an extended trend that is going against you.
 (Default = false).

 AutoIncreaseStartAt This allows you to set the point at which you want to start widening the gap between recovery trades, e.g. the recovery trades will use MGStep for the first 5 trades if you use the default setting then on the 6th trade the gap between trades will increase by ValueIncreaseSize or ValueIncreaseMultiplier.

 MGStep_UseValueIncrease This is a switch to determine the value of the increase in MGStep if AutoIncreaseMGStep is set to true.
-If MGStep_UseValueIncrease is true and MGStep_UseValueIncrease is true then MGStep will be increased by a fixed value (ValueIncreaseSize) and each subsequent MGStep will be increased by this value.
+If AutoIncreaseMGStep is true and MGStep_UseValueIncrease is true then MGStep will be increased by a fixed value (ValueIncreaseSize) and each subsequent MGStep will be increased by this value.

-ValueIncreaseSize this is the value to increase MGStep by (Default = 50 pips)
+ValueIncreaseSize this is the fixed value to increase MGStep by (Default = 50 pips) after the first amount of trades specified in AutoInscreaseStartAt.

-ValueIncreaseMultiplier this is the multiple by which the EA increases MGStep by (Default = 2.0)
+ValueIncreaseMultiplier this is the multiple by which the EA increases MGStep by (Default = 2.0) if MGStep_UseValueIncrease is set to false.

 MGLotMultipler This is the multiplier for all new positions in recovery mode (Default = 1.5). e.g. If you were to use the default values and the EA opened a buy order of 0.1 lots in the CADJPY pair at 78.332 and the price began to turn against you the EA would open the following positions: